ferrarimarco/home-lab/README.md

 All the necessary to provision, configure and manage my home lab.

+The home lab has two main environments:

+1. A cloud environment on Google Cloud.
+1. An edge environment, on premises.

+Before using the home lab, you initialize both environments by executing two manual processes.
+After these two initalization processes complete, automated processes take care of applying provisioning and configuration changes to both environments.

-## Provisioning the environment
+## Dependencies

-To bootstrap the home lab, follow the instructions in this section.
+To interact with the home lab, you need the following tools:

-### Dependencies

 - [Git](https://git-scm.com/) (tested with version `2.25.0`).
 - [Terraform](https://www.terraform.io/) (tested with version `v0.12.20`).
 - [Google Cloud SDK](https://cloud.google.com/sdk) (tested with version `271.0.0`).

-### Set the environment variables
+## Initialize the cloud environment

+To initialize the cloud environment, you manually execute the initialization
+process:

+1. Initialize the default Google Cloud: `gcloud auth application-default login`
-To provision the necessary infrastructure, you need to initialize and export the following environment variables:
+1. Initialize and export the following environment variables:
     - `GOOGLE_CLOUD_PROJECT`: Google Cloud project ID that will contain the resources for the provisioning pipeline.
     - `GOOGLE_APPLICATION_CREDENTIALS`: path to the default Google Cloud credentials.
     - `ORGANIZATION_ID`: Google Cloud organization ID at the root of the hierarchy.

-Note: Initialize the default Google Cloud with `gcloud auth application-default login`

-### Provision the cloud infrastructure

-You now provision and configure the cloud infrastructure:

 1. Change your working directory to the root of this repo.
 1. Change your working directory: `cd provisioning/terraform/environments/prod`
 1. Populate a